 KANSASWORKS is the brand name for the statewide,

-public workforce system established through the Workforce Investment Act of 1998.
+public workforce system established through the Workforce Innovation and Opportunity Act (WIOA).

 HOW IT WORKS